levidsmith/LeaderboardExample/README.txt

 - Unity5 example written from scratch.
 - Removed rank tracking

+DESCRIPTION

 This is an example of how to make a leaderboard for a Unity game using PHP and MySQL.
 This example requires Unity5 for the UI components.

+INSTALLATION

 The Unity project is in the ScoreTest folder.

 The MySQL script to create the database is in "MySQL".
-Run these once on your database.
+Run this once on your database.

 The PHP files are in the "php" folder.
 Host these files on your web server.